Mikaela/gist/pwa/README.md

 iOS homescreen and seeing which open as "their own apps" *or* having Chromium suggest "installing" them without manually "installing" them.

+## Events

+* Mobilizon - all instances of the federated event & group site function as PWAs.

 ## Food

 * https://menu.unicafe.fi/ - menu for UniCafes